medialab/minet/cookbook/url-join.md

 | 3     | https://www.liberation.fr    | liberation | left     |
 | ...   | ...                          | ...        | ...      |

-On the other hand, you collected many tweets whil researching some subject.
+On the other hand, you collected many tweets while researching some subject.
 And sometimes those tweets may mention urls.
 As such, to study how Twitter users are referencing your list of online medias, you created a second CSV file such as each line is representing one Twitter user mentioning a given url in one of their tweets.
 It would look something like this:

 | tweet_id | twitter_user | url                                                             |
 |----------|--------------|-----------------------------------------------------------------|